The cultural works becoming public domain in 2026, from Betty Boop to Nancy Drew

 The musical compositions include "Georgia on my Mind," "Dream a Little Dream of Me" and four songs by Ira and George Gershwin: "I Got Rhythm," "I've Got a Crush on You," "But Not for Me" and "Embraceable You."
 Among the artworks are Piet Mondrian's "Composition with Red, Blue and Yellow" and the Jules Rimet Cup by Abel Lafleur — the original trophy of the FIFA World Cup from 1930 to 1970.

-Jenkins says her four-person team spent well over 80 hours poring through the archives to compile this year's list.
+Jenkins says her four-person team spent more than 500 hours over several months poring through the archives to compile this year's list.
 Writing the online summary was another feat, one she says kept her busy from 5 a.m. to 5 p.m. over the course of two weeks.

 But she thinks the crick in her neck is a small price to pay for shining a light on the value of public domain in "nurturing creativity and enabling access."